-Uptown Sedona Roadway Improvements Pageona Scurrences Tribles Links To Scot a was B SE OF SECTION OF SEC PROJECT DESCRIPTION: Construct a raised median with deporative fence to direct pedestrians to controlled crossings.
-Roundabouts facilitate U-turns and serve to keep vehicles consistent moving at safe speeds.
+Roadway Improvements 2 second source 13 naw con SCENCO NA MARKANIN B THE STATE OF THE PROJECT DESCRIPTION: Construct a raised median with deporative fence to direct pedestrians to controlled crossings.
+Roundabouts facilitate U-turns and servir to keep vehicles consistent moving at safe speeds.
 Construct an additional southbound travel lane on SR 89A through Uptown.
-COSTS: Total estimated cost is \$3.6M.
-Construct a turnaround or roundabout at the north and (e.g. at Art Barri).
-TRADEOFFS: Construct a roundabout at the south end (Jordan Road) of Uptown on SR 89A.
-Lengthy disruption from construction.
-Possible loss of some landscape area, sealing and sidewalk.
-Create one-way access from 89A to free parking via Schnebly at Jordan Road to expand roadway.
-Road (NOT Schnebly Hill Road, see #5 on map above).
-Expands two lanes of traffic to three, impacting pedestrian BENETTS: With no traffic, it takes 7 minutes to travel from the Trout Farm to the Y, in server congestion it takes 42 minutes.
-This level of severe congestion occurred on 7 days between February 1 and June 4, 2017.
-With this strategy, a severely congested trip would be reduced from 42 minutes, to 15 minutes. crossings and overall character in Uprovin.
-Possible added traffic near Schneby Road.
+COSTS: Total estimated cost is \$3.8M.
+Construct a turnaround or roundabout at the north and (e.g. at Art Barri.
+TRADEOFFS: Construct a roundabout at the south end (Jordan Road) of Lengthy disruption from construction.
+Uptown on SR 89A.
+Possible loss of some landscape area, seating and sidewalk at Jordan Road to expand roadway.
+Create one-way access from 89A to free parking via Schnebly Road (NOT Schnebly Hill Road, see #5 on map above).
+Expands two lanes of traffic to three, impacting pedestrian crossings and overall character in Uptown.
+BENETIS: With no trailfic, it takes 7 minutes to travel from the Trout Farm to the Y. In server congestion it takes 42 minutes.
+The level of servers congestion occurred on 7 days between Enthrany Y and June 4, 2017.
+With this strategy, a serverely congested trip would be reduced from 42 minutes, to 15 minutes. + Possible added traffic near Schneby Road.
 Relead median reduces turning movement conflicts and uncontrolled pedestrian crossings.

-Construction will be nearly complete
+Construction will be nearly complete.